To define revenue recognition and to provide guidelines for recognizing revenue in accordance with generally accepted accounting principles (GAAP).

 Student income includes tuition earned for the graduate and undergraduate programs as well as for continuing education and executive education programs; mandatory student fees; and revenue earned from student board and lodging.
-Tuition and fees are reported as Tuition and fees, net and student board and lodging are reported as Sales and services of auxiliary enterprises on the Statement of Activities.
+Tuition and fees and student room and board are reported as Tuition and fees, net on the Statement of Activities.

 Tuition revenue is recognized over the course of the term for which it is earned, regardless of when it is received.
 Tuition related to the Fall semester is recognized during July through December, Spring semester tuition is recognized during January through June; Summer I semester is recognized during May and June; and Summer II semester is recognized during July and August.
 Fee revenue, including General fees, Tech fees and Activities fees, relate to services provided by the University over the course of the semester and, similar to tuition, are recognized over the course of the term to which they apply.
 Certain fees, however, charged for supplies provided to the student are recognized when billed to the student, which approximates when the student receives the supplies and thus when revenue is earned.